Anti-nuclear movement in Germany: Other protests

 change in energy policy away from nuclear power".
 This contributed to a broad shift in German public opinion, the formation of the Green Party, and its election to the German Bundestag in 1983.

 In the early 1980s plans to build a nuclear fuel reprocessing plant in the Bavarian town of Wackersdorf lead to major protests.
 In 1986, West German police were confronted by demonstrators armed with slingshots, crowbars and Molotov cocktails at the site of a nuclear reprocessing plant in Wackersdorf.
 The plans for the plant were abandoned in 1988.
 It still isn't clear whether protests or plant economics led to the decision.

 In 1981, Germany's largest anti-nuclear demonstration took place to protest against the construction of the Brokdorf Nuclear Power Plant on the North Sea coast west of Hamburg.
 Some 100,000 people came face to face with 10,000 police officers.
 Twenty-one policemen were injured by demonstrators armed with gasoline bombs, sticks, stones and high-powered slingshots.
-The plant began operations in October 1986 and is scheduled to close in 2018.
+The plant began operations in October 1986 and was closed on 31 December 2021.

 Chernobyl disaster

 The Chernobyl disaster in 1986 was a pivotal event for Germany's anti-nuclear movement.
 After the radioactive fallout cloud covered large parts of the country, Germans went to great lengths to deal with the contamination.
 Contaminated crops were destroyed, firemen dressed in protective gear cleaned cars as they crossed the border from other countries, and sand in playground sandboxes was replaced.
+The average German was exposed to approximately 0.3 mSv with some areas reaching 1.0 mSv, an increase of between 15 and 50% over local background radiation levels.

 Following Chernobyl, the Green Party strived "for the immediate shut-down of all nuclear facilities".
 The SPD pushed for a nuclear phase-out within ten years.
 Länder governments, municipalities, parties and trade unions explored the question of "whether the use of nuclear power technology was reasonable and sensible for the future".

 In May 1986 clashes between anti-nuclear protesters and West German police became common.
 More than 400 people were injured in mid-May at the site of a nuclear-waste reprocessing plant being built near Wackersdorf.
 Police "used water cannons and dropped tear-gas grenades from helicopters to subdue protesters armed with slingshots, crowbars and Molotov cocktails".